History of aluminium: Aluminium Age

-Earth's first artificial satellite, launched in 1957, consisted of two joined aluminium hemispheres.
+Earth's first artificial satellite Sputnik 1, launched in 1957, consisted of two joined aluminium hemispheres.
 All subsequent spacecraft have used aluminium to some extent.
 The aluminium can was first manufactured in 1956 and employed as a container for drinks in 1958.
 In the 1960s, aluminium was employed for the production of wires and cables.
 Since the 1970s, high-speed trains have commonly used aluminium for its high strength-to-weight ratio.
 For the same reason, the aluminium content of cars is growing.

-By 1955, the world market had been dominated by the Six Majors: Alcoa, Alcan (originated as a part of Alcoa), Reynolds, Kaiser, Pechiney (merger of Compagnie d'Alais et de la Camargue that bought Deville's smelter and Société électrométallurgique française that hired Héroult), and Alusuisse (successor of Héroult's Aluminium Industrie Aktien Gesellschaft); their combined share of the market equaled 86%.
+Six major companies dominated the world market by 1955: Alcoa, Alcan (originated as a part of Alcoa), Reynolds, Kaiser, Pechiney (merger of Compagnie d'Alais et de la Camargue that bought Deville's smelter and Société électrométallurgique française that hired Héroult), and Alusuisse (successor of Héroult's Aluminium Industrie Aktien Gesellschaft); their combined share of the market equaled 86%.
 From 1945, aluminium consumption grew by almost 10% each year for nearly three decades, gaining ground in building applications, electric cables, basic foils and the aircraft industry.
 In the early 1970s, an additional boost came from the development of aluminium beverage cans.
 The real price declined until the early 1970s; in 1973, the real price equaled $2,130 per metric ton (in 1998 United States dollars).
 The main drivers of the drop in price was the decline of extraction and processing costs, technological progress, and the increase in aluminium production, which first exceeded 10,000,000 metric tons in 1971.

 In the late 1960s, governments became aware of waste from the industrial production; they enforced a series of regulations favoring recycling and waste disposal.
 Söderberg anodes, which save capital and labor to bake the anodes but are more harmful to the environment (because of a greater difficulty in collecting and disposing of the baking fumes), fell into disfavor, and production began to shift back to the pre-baked anodes.
 The aluminium industry began promoting the recycling of aluminium cans in an attempt to avoid restrictions on them.
 This sparked recycling of aluminium previously used by end-consumers: for example, in the United States, levels of recycling of such aluminium increased 3.5 times from 1970 to 1980 and 7.5 times to 1990.
 Production costs for primary aluminium grew in the 1970s and 1980s, and this also contributed to the rise of aluminium recycling.
 Closer composition control and improved refining technology diminished the quality difference between primary and secondary aluminium.